huafu/ember-img-cache/README.md

 clone any time later that the application needs that image again, resulting in traffic cut-down as the browser does not try to download the image again then.

+As well as caching images, it allow you to have different styles for each `loading`/`success`/`error` state of an image.
+Any loading image will be added the `-eic-loading` css class.
+Once loaded, this class is removed and `-eic-success` class is added.
+If it couldn't load the image, the `-eic-error` class is added instead. **Notice the prefixing dash (`-`)**

 ## Installation